StaRR-NIC/starrnic-public/README.md

   - Physically install an FPGA supported by Open-NIC
   - Install FPGA driver and update firmware (follow FPGA data sheet and user guide)
     - Installed at `/opt` on neptune1, neptune3
-  - Obtain board files for your FPGA
+  - Obtain board files for your FPGA (from https://www.xilinx.com/member/alveo-vivado.html#u250)
     - Installed at `/datadrive/board-files` on neptune*
   - Clone and compile open-nic-driver (follow open-nic-driver README)
   - Clone pcimem (follow pcimem README)
 - Build setup
-  - Install Vitis 2020.2 (for open-nic-shell), Vitis 2021.1 (for VitisP4Net).
+  - Install Vitis/Vivado 2020.2 (for open-nic-shell), Vitis 2021.1 (for VitisP4Net).
     - Installed at `/tools/Xilinx` on neptune1, neptune3
-- Simulation setup
+- Simulation setup (Use Mentor modelsim with cocotb for Xilinx IPs and custom sources using Xilinx simulation library and custom flow with cocotb)
   - Install modelsim.
-    - Fetched from ECE AFS.
-Installed at `/opt` on neptune1, neptune3
+    - Fetched from CMU ECE AFS.
+Installed at `/opt` on neptune1
+  - Install cocotb and required sub-packages (cocotb-axi, cocotb-eth, etc.) (from https://github.com/corundum/corundum/wiki/Getting-Started)
+    - `pip install cocotb cocotb-bus cocotb-test cocotbext-axi cocotbext-eth cocotbext-pcie pytest scapy`
+    - `pip install tox pytest-xdist pytest-sugar`
+      - Installed in `wbase` conda environment on neptune1

 ## Build
 - Ensure modelsim and vitis are in path and their settings are loaded.